virtuoso98/virtuoso98/README.md

 ## ⚡ Fun facts
 * I'm an avid otaku who learns Japanese.
 While I have a N2 Certificate, I've rusted significantly.
 * Mathematically, I'm interested in Real Analysis and Linear Algebra.

+## 🌱 Currently Learning
+* Self-learning Multivariable Calculus
+* More complex React and Web Dev
+* Leetcode and Competitive Programming
 <!--
 **virtuoso98/virtuoso98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.